Simona Frenkel established herself as a versatile international performer. She enjoys a varied career as pianist, organist and conductor.

 A native of Kiev, Ukraine, Ms. Frenkel holds a MM degree in performance from the Juilliard School of Music, Tallinn and Kiev Conservatories, and a Ph.D. in musicology from the Kiev Conservatory.
 Her principal teachers have been John Weaver, Hugo Lepnurm and Igor Riabov.
 While at Kiev Conservatory she received valuable impulses through coaching with renowned Russian pianists Michail Voskresensky, Alexander Jocheles, Vladimir Nielsen.
 She was an active participant at numerous master classes by famous French organists Kurt Lueders and Marie-Claire Alain, as well as leading German organists Leo Kramer and Eberhart Lauer.

-Simona Frenkel was on the faculty at the Kiev Conservatory from 1986 to 1994.
+Simona Frenkel was on the faculty at the Kiev Conservatory.

-Currently, she is on the faculty at the HUC-JIR the Debbie Friedman School of Sacred Music
+Currently, she is on the faculty at the NYU/HUC-JIR the Debbie Friedman School of Sacred Music and 92Y School of Music.

-Since 2000, Ms. Frenkel has been Music Director of The First Presbyterian Church of Yorktown, where she is also artistic director of the FPCY concert series.
+Ms. Frenkel has been the Music Director of The First Presbyterian Church of Hackensack, NJ, where she is also artistic director of the concert series.

 Simona Frenkel lives in New York City with her husband and daughter.